 It’s the use of an automation platform to streamline a business process end-to-end.
 This can be accomplished by building an intelligent, multi-step automation, or by creating multiple automations capable of calling one another.

-Perhaps the most common alternative—or complement—to process orchestration takes the form of task-based automations, which are either performed by custom-coded scripts or robotic process automation (RPA) software.
-This approach works great for specific scenarios, such as when the applications’ UIs and the nature of the tasks change infrequently; they also help organizations adopt a hyperautomation approach
+This approach works great for specific scenarios, such as when the applications’ UIs and the nature of the tasks change infrequently; it also helps organizations adopt a hyperautomation approach.

-Automated tasks merely allow a process to run more efficiently.
+However, task automations and the solutions that drive them have limitations.
+For starters, Automated tasks only allow a process to run more efficiently.
 If issues exist within the process, they won’t get resolved by adding automation.
-Moreover, RPA tools’ software bots require time and expertise to set up and manage, especially when you’re looking to scale specific task automations (as this requires using more bots).
-These drawbacks might explain, at least in part, why the market for RPA software is projected to decelerate—recent research by Forrester shows that the RPA market’s growth will slow down as soon as next year.
+RPA tools’ software bots require time and expertise to set up and manage, especially when you’re looking to scale specific task automations (as this requires using more bots).

 Related: The differences between process orchestration and automation